 - Some young people find that their faith brings them great comfort, in times of crisis.
 Support them in this.

 - You might like to help your child begin a daily (short-term) journal or worry box, where they can write down their fears.
 Then be sure to balance these with something from principles 1, 2 and 3.

 Find some humour

 Not part of the CARE strategy, but important nonetheless.
 Humour can often highlight the craziness of humanity, but also normalise our response to the unknown.
-There are so many toilet paper memes going around.
+There are so many memes going around.
 See who can find the best one.

 A few more tips

 Daron Pratt is Mums At The Table’s resident chaplain and he too has a few strategies: